Image © ITV Studios, 1969

 Paul Maxwell

-Character & Episode: Alan Corder in The Trouble with Women
+Character & Episode: Alan Corder in The Trouble With Women

 Born: 12/11/1921, Winnipeg, Manitoba, Canada (as Maxim Popovich)